dwavesystems/dwave-ocean-sdk/docs/quantum_research/solver_parameters.rst

     ``minPolarizingTimeStep`` field in the
     :ref:`property_qpu_get_multicolor_annealing_exp_feature_info` property, must
     strictly increase for all points in the schedule.
-*   In the final schedule pair point for each anneal line, time :math:`t` must be identical to the last time set in the :ref:`parameter_qpu_anneal_schedules` parameter.
+*   In the final schedule pair point, time :math:`t` must be identical to the last time set in the :ref:`parameter_qpu_anneal_schedules` parameter.
 *   The number of points must be :math:`\geq 2`.
-*   The upper bound on the number of anneal-schedule points allowed for an anneal line is specified in the :ref:`property_qpu_max_anneal_schedule_points` property.
+*   The upper bound on the number of anneal-schedule points allowed is specified in the :ref:`property_qpu_max_anneal_schedule_points` property.
-*   Your :ref:`parameter_qpu_anneal_schedules` parameter must not change the value of the normalized control bias, :math:`c(s)`, for a duration of ``depolarizationAnnealScheduleRequiredDelay``, in microseconds, for an anneal, after your :ref:`parameter_polarizing_schedules` parameter changes the polarization value from :math:`-1` to :math:`0` or :math:`+1` to :math:`0` for the qubits of that same anneal line.
+*   Your :ref:`parameter_qpu_anneal_schedules` parameter must not change the value of the normalized control bias, :math:`c(s)`, for a duration of ``depolarizationAnnealScheduleRequiredDelay``, in microseconds, for an anneal, after your :ref:`parameter_polarizing_schedule` parameter changes the polarization value from :math:`-1` to :math:`0` or :math:`+1` to :math:`0`.

-By default, no flux biases are set for the anneal lines.
+By default, no flux biases are set.

 Interacts with Parameters
 -------------------------

 *   |meet_run_duration|
-    In this case, substitute your :ref:`parameter_polarizing_schedules` values for :ref:`parameter_qpu_anneal_schedule` and
+    In this case, substitute your :ref:`parameter_polarizing_schedule` values for :ref:`parameter_qpu_anneal_schedule` and
     :ref:`parameter_qpu_annealing_time`.
-*   The :ref:`parameter_qpu_flux_biases` values are added to values set by the :ref:`parameter_polarizing_schedules` parameter, but due to the large value of the latter (when non-zero), have no noticeable effect.
+*   The :ref:`parameter_qpu_flux_biases` values are added to values set by the :ref:`parameter_polarizing_schedule` parameter, but due to the large value of the latter (when non-zero), have no noticeable effect.
 *   In the final schedule pair point for each anneal line, time :math:`t` must be identical to the last time set in the